zurgl/sheaves/book/chap01/content.typ

 #v(4pt)

-When talking about _topology_, people draw cups with handles turning donuts.
+When talking about _topology_, people draw cups with handles turning into donuts.
 When I think of _topology_, I see nutritious food.
-In mathematics, _topology_ is defined as a family of _subsets_ of some _space_.
-We call theses _subsets_ _open_. _Open_ sets are like meaty, skinless fruits.
+In mathematics, _topology_ is defined as a family of _subsets_ of some _space_ $X$.
+We call these _subsets_ _open_. _Open_ sets are like meaty, skinless fruits.

 #figure(
   image("chap10.png", width: 50%),
   caption: [Skinless fruits, are open set]
 )<skinless>

-For instance, in standard _topology_, the inside of a ball in 3-d is considered meaty.
-Contrast this with an empty _sphere_, a _curve_, or a point-these are skinny when embedded in 3-d-they have no nutritional value.
+For instance, in standard _topology_, the inside of a ball in _3-d_ is considered meaty.
+Contrast this with an empty _sphere_, a _curve_, or a point-these are skinny when embedded in _3-d_ - they have no nutritional value.

 In one dimension (on a line), the inside of a _segment_ is meaty, but a _segment_ with endpoints is not _open_, because it has a rind (the endpoints).